ttran375/comp311-lab5/main.md

 4. There is one occurrence of an inline conditional.

-    1. What operator is an inline conditional? \_ Hint: give the operator symbols
+    a.
+What operator is an inline conditional?
+Ternary operator Hint: give the operator symbols

     ```java
     public String toString() {